 "The workshop here in Trinidad is going really good...
 I am having so much fun but I am also learning new stuff and meeting some really nice people.....The coaches are really nice too!
 Final day is tomorrow can't wait for it to come but don't want it to end!!"

 A visit to Nepal leads to first Visually Impaired girls cricket team

-Following a holiday to Nepal, Beth Evans, a C4C Development Officer was so inspired by the work and witness of Pawan Ghimire of the Nepal Cricket Association (who had set up and was running cricket tournaments for blind players, including many women) and the Nepal Visually Impaired (VI) cricket players in action, that Beth felt the desire to set about starting the first ever UK Visually Impaired girls cricket squad and team.
+Following a trip to Nepal, Beth Evans, a C4C Development Officer was so inspired by the work and witness of Pawan Ghimire of the Nepal Cricket Association (who had set up and was running cricket tournaments for blind players, including many women) and the Nepal Visually Impaired (VI) cricket players in action, that Beth felt the desire to set about starting the first ever UK Visually Impaired girls cricket squad and team.

 Other standout players in the squad include Sarah Clare, who has come through the C4C Hit The Top programme and has played for Kent VI team and Metro Devils.
 She was voted as Best Newcomer 2011 for the Metro Devils.

 If you would like to get involved or for further information about the team, then please do contact, Beth Evans at email@example.com or on 079804554236